 Henry B. Lee

 Founder of Henry Lee Pictures, Henry is a multimedia producer and content creator with dynamic film, photography, and digital expertise.
 His work traverses marketing, advertising, public relations, news, and editorial projects.
 Mentored by Spike Lee while pursuing his MFA in filmmaking at NYU, Henry’s camera has captured a host of national luminaries including politicians, authors, actors, and others.
 He has created industrial films for 3M, GlaxoSmithKline, Ogilvy & Mather, Time Inc., and the Woodlawn Cemetery (Bronx, NY, a National Historic Landmark) among others, and produced for Sesame Street (PBS).
 Henry holds a cum laude BFA in communication arts and design from Virginia Commonwealth University and a photography/multimedia degree from the Art Institute of Pittsburgh.

 Digital Communications Advisor

 Cristiana is a digital media strategist and web content developer specializing in architecture, design, historic preservation, and allied fields.
 Expert at leveraging digital platforms, she builds online communities to drive real-world change.
 Since 2013, she has served as chief of social media for CIRCA Old Houses, developing timely, creative campaigns to continually expand its digital footprint.
 Cristiana also led the digital campaign for “Unite to Save the Frick,” was director of programs at the Woodlawn Cemetery (Bronx, NY), a preservationist and community liaison for LANDMARK WEST!, and executive director of the James Marston Fitch Charitable Foundation.
 She received her BA in art history (emphasis in architectural history) from the Pennsylvania State University and her MS in Historic Preservation from Columbia University.

 This freelance position provides a University of North Carolina at Chapel Hill Hussman School of Journalism and Media student or recent graduate the opportunity to gain design marketing communications experience while benefiting PCI clients.
-Danielle is a senior in the School, majoring in advertising/public relations and economics.
+Danielle is a recent graduate of the School with a BA in advertising/public relations and economics.
 Handling a combination of administrative, media communication, and social media tasks for the firm, she is currently an intern at Mythic marketing agency in Charlotte and has previous experence in education, hospitality, technology, and renewable energy communications.
 A native of Miami, Florida, Danielle takes pride in her Latin American roots.